jfcherng-sublime/ST-VisualizeZeroWidthChars/README.md

 ## Important Notice

-If you are using Sublime Text 4, you can set `draw_unicode_white_space` to draw invisible unicode whitespace.
+If you are using Sublime Text 4, you can set `draw_unicode_white_space` to draw invisible Unicode whitespace.
-In that case, you probably don't need this plugin.
+In that case, you probably don't need this plugin and hence I deprecate it.

 ## Installation